Slashgear/personal-blog/src/pages/how-to-setup-e2e-tests-with-webdriverio/index.md

 I recently set up an end-to-end testing stack to make sure I wasn't going to introduce any functional regressions to my blog.
 With several years of experience using E2E (End to End) testing technologies, I still encountered some difficulties in setting it up.

-In order to save you time I give you a step by step tuto for the installation of the tools necessary to have an efficient test stack in a few minutes.
+In order to save you time I give you a step by step tutorial for the installation of the tools necessary to have an efficient test stack in a few minutes.

 ## Make it run locally first